blast-cu/blast-cu.github.io/_pages/mlpacheco.md

 #### My Work

-I primarily work on Natural Language Processing, Machine Learning and Computational Social Science.
-I study and develop methods to integrate structured knowledge and machine learning for NLP, with a focus on discourse modeling tasks.
-I am also broadly interested in human factors for language technology (e.g., trust, safety, collaboration) and NLP for socio-technical systems (e.g., science communication and discovery, media distribution and analysis).
-I am a strong believer in interdisciplinary, collaborative work.
-I actively collaborate with researchers in linguistics, human-computer interaction, formal methods, security, bioinformatics, and the behavioral and social sciences.
-For more information, see my [full list of publications](https://blast-cu.github.io/publications/).
+I work at the intersection of Natural Language Processing (NLP), Machine Learning, and Computational Social Science.
+My research develops methods to integrate structured knowledge with machine learning for NLP, with a particular emphasis on discourse modeling.
+I am also broadly interested in human-centered aspects of language technology and in the use of NLP to study socio-technical systems.
+Collaboration across disciplines is central to my work.
+I work closely with researchers in linguistics, human-computer interaction, formal methods, security, biomedical informatics, and the behavioral and social sciences.
+For more details, please see my [full list of publications](https://blast-cu.github.io/publications/).

 #### Interested in working with me?